 Excited pupils were given an opportunity to meet the national sports star, get their rugby balls signed and ask questions during his visit.

 Student, Owen Hunt (13) was keen to source some fitness tips from Dylan.
-He said: “If there was one thing I will take away from talking to Dylan, it is about enjoying the game and practicing my skills rather than thinking I need to go to the gym.
+He said: “If there was one thing I will take away from talking to Dylan, it is about enjoying the game and practising my skills rather than thinking I need to go to the gym.
 It was great to meet him and he advised us all to be confident and remember that it is good to make mistakes as long as you learn from them.”

 Dylan, who used to play for Northampton Saints visited the school as part of a tour of sites around Gainsborough and Lincoln, helping to highlight development opportunities in the region.